trongtruong2509/transfer-repos/README.md

    ```

    This script will:
-   - Check for and offer to install GitHub CLI if missing
-   - Validate organization existence before creating repositories
-   - Set up git identity for commits if not configured
-   - Create test repositories with various configurations
+   - Create test repositories with various configurations:
+     - Empty repositories
+     - Public and private repositories
+     - Repositories with multiple branches
+     - Repositories with issues
+     - Repositories with GitHub Actions workflows
-   - Generate a sample CSV file for testing
+   - Generate a sample CSV file for batch transfer testing
    - Provide configuration settings for `conftest.py`

 2. Update `test/conftest.py` with your organization names and GitHub username: